CERN/TIGRE/README.md

    - Make sure the xml file for compiling is properly set up.
 E.g. in Linux 64 bit machines mex_CUDA_glnxa64.xml should be present, and inside it the proper links to CUDA will have to be set up.

+   - On linux machines, make sure you modify `mex_CUDA_glnxa64.xml` line 44 to the correct path to libcudart on your system.

    - Run Compile.m

    - TIGRE should be ready to use!